apache/impala/bin/distcc/README.md

 only tested on Linux.
 If you are using OS X, things probably won't work out of the box.

-Assuming you are using Linux, if you use the scripts in this folder, there shouldn't be any other requirements.
-The distcc program should be installed and configured automatically.
-Still, understanding what is involved could be useful.
+Assuming you are using Linux, if you use the scripts in this folder, there shouldn't be any other requirements other than setting up your build farm and your BUILD_FARM variable.

+Setting up a new distcc server is covered at the bottom of this document.
+Once your distcc servers are configured, set the environment variable BUILD_FARM on your build machine to to "host1/limit1,lzo host2/limit2,lzo" and so on.

+The rest of the setup is done for you; here is a short description of what they do:

 **You shouldn't need to do any of this, this scripts do this for you.**

 1. Install distcc and ccache.
 Most Linux distros have these packages.
 The scripts will install it if you have a yum or apt-get based system.
 Otherwise you should install distcc and ccache yourself through whatever package manager your system uses.
 1. Configure the remote distcc hosts.
-Set your environment variable BUILD_FARM to "host1/limit1,lzo host2/limit2,lzo" and so on.
 1. Your local compiler needs to be at the same path as it is on the remote build slaves.
    That path is /opt/Impala-Toolchain/<gcc-version-folder>/bin/gcc.
 In other words, make sure the Impala toolchain is available at /opt/Impala-Toolchain.
 That can be done